sebanc/brunch/README.md

 - "advanced_als": default ChromeOS auto-brightness is very basic (https://chromium.googlesource.com/chromiumos/platform2/+/master/power_manager/docs/screen_brightness.md).
 This option activates more auto-brightness levels (based on the Google Pixel Slate implementation).

-Add "options=option1,option2,..." (without spaces) to the kernel command line to activate them.
+Add "options=option1,option2,..." (without spaces) to the kernel command line to activate them. you can add it after cros_debug and before loop.max.....

 For example: booting with "options=enable_updates,advanced_als" will activate both options.